-If the application requires a dc-coupled output, a difference amplifier may be considered, as shown in Figure 21.
-Four external resistors are needed to configure the voltage-feedback op amp OPA690 as a difference amplifier performing the differential to single-ended conversion.
-Under the configuration shown, the DAC2904 generates a differential output signal of $0.5V{PP}$ at the load resistors, R{L} .
-The resistor values shown were selected to result in a symmetric 25Ω loading for each of the current outputs since the input impedance of the difference amplifier is in parallel to resistors R{L} , and should be considered.
+If the application requires a DC-coupled output, a difference amplifier may be considered, as shown in Figure 4.
+Four external resistors are needed to configure the voltage-feedback op amp OPA680 as a difference amplifier performing the differential to single-ended conversion.
+Under the shown configuration, the DAC2902 generates a differential output signal of $0.5V{\rm pp}$ at the load resistors, $R{\rm L}$.
+The resistor values shown were selected to result in a symmetric 25Ω loading for each of the current outputs since the input impedance of the difference amplifier is in parallel to resistors $R{\rm L}$, and should be considered.

-Figure 21.
-Difference Amplifier Provides

-Differential to Single-Ended Conversion and
+FIGURE 4.
+Difference Amplifier Provides Differential to Single-Ended Conversion and DC-Coupling.

-DC-Coupling

-The OPA690 is configured for a gain of two.
-Therefore, operating the DAC2904 with a 20mA full-scale output will produce a voltage output of $\pm 1V$.
-This requires the amplifier to operate off of a dual power supply ($\pm 5V$).
+The OPA680 is configured for a gain of two.
+Therefore, operating the DAC2902 with a 20mA full-scale output will produce a voltage output of $\pm 1V$.
+This requires the amplifier to operate from a dual power supply ($\pm 5V$).
 The tolerance of the resistors typically sets the limit for the achievable common-mode rejection.
-An improvement can be obtained by fine-tuning resistor R_4 .
+An improvement can be obtained by fine tuning resistor R_4 .

 This configuration typically delivers a lower level of ac performance than the previously discussed transformer solution because the amplifier introduces another source of distortion.
-Suitable amplifiers should be selected based on the slew rate, harmonic distortion, and output swing capabilities.
-High-speed amplifiers like the OPA690 or OPA687 may be considered.
-The ac performance of this circuit may be improved by adding a small capacitor, C{DIFF} , between the outputs I{OUT} and $I{\overline{\text{OUT}}}$ (see Figure 21).
-This will introduce a real pole to create a low-pass filter in order to slew-limit the DAC fast output signal steps, which otherwise could drive the amplifier into slew-limitations or into an overload condition; both would cause excessive distortion.
-The difference amplifier can easily be modified to add a level shift for applications requiring the single-ended output voltage to be unipolar; that is, swing between 0V and +2V.
+Suitable amplifiers should be selected based on their slew-rate, harmonic distortion, and output swing capabilities.
+High-speed amplifiers like the OPA680 or OPA687 may be considered.
+The ac performance of this circuit may be improved by adding a small capacitor (CDIFF) between the outputs I{OUT} and $I{\overline{OUT}}$, as shown in Figure 4).
+This will introduce a real pole to create a low-pass filter in order to slew-limit the DAC fast output signal steps, that otherwise could drive the amplifier into slew-limitations or into an overload condition; both would cause excessive distortion.
+The difference amplifier can easily be modified to add a level shift for applications requiring the single-ended output voltage to be unipolar (that is, swing between 0V and +2V.)